 - Prioritized children’s needs over personal ambitions

-Jeremy represents those who shape history quietly through family and service rather than fame.
-Her influence continues through her sons’ careers and the countless patients she cared for during her nursing career.
+Jeremy represents those who shape history quietly through family and service rather than fame, as the first wife of actor Alan Arkin.
+Her influence continues through her sons’ careers and the countless patients she cared for during her nursing career, further enriching the life of Jeremy Yaffe.

 Current Life and Continuing Privacy

 At 88 years old, Jeremy maintains the privacy she’s valued throughout her life.
 She has no social media presence and rarely appears in public.
-When Alan Arkin died on June 29, 2023, at age 89, Jeremy’s sons released a statement, but she remained out of the public eye.
+When Alan Arkin died on June 29, 2023, at age 89, Jeremy’s sons released a statement, honoring the legacy of Jeremy Yaffe while she remained out of the public eye.

 This consistent choice—to live privately despite family connections to Hollywood—defines her character as much as any career accomplishment.